-The BDR shall discuss and justify the use of proprietary retaining walls.
-The 30% Plans shall contain Wall Control Drawings.
-It will not be necessary for these Plans to contain pay items; however, they shall include, but not be limited to, the information listed in the SDM, Chapter 19.
+The BDR must discuss and justify the use of proprietary retaining walls.
+Include Wall Control Drawings in the 30% Plans.
+It will not be necessary for these Plans to contain pay items; however, they must include, but not be limited to, the information listed in the SDM, Chapter 19.